alex08neo/Dutch_traffic_info_scraper/README.md

 - you will have to point the browser variable to the local path of your webdriver

-### NB - in the "lxml" folder you will find a light-weight version of the scraper (not dependent on ChromeDriver or Selenium).
+#### NB - in the "lxml" folder you will find a light-weight version of the scraper (not dependent on ChromeDriver or Selenium).
 This version is ideal for deployment on cloud application platform's like [Heroku](https://www.heroku.com).
 I've added the corresponding Procfile and requirements.txt should you wish to deploy this scraper on the latter platform.
+This version also includes an SQL-hook for interaction with a PostgreSQL-database.

 Example of the resulting dataframe: